On-campus ITAP Hosts

 - Facilitate reasonable access to learning resources (e.g. manuals, handouts, etc.), technical resources (e.g. computers, software, etc.) and sufficient workspace to accomplish their tasks.

 - Provide feedback through evaluations of associates’ work at least twice a year (mid-fall and mid-spring).
-While ITAP staff provide a review form in the fall, hosts should have associates update their ePortfolios, including reflection on how they have grown professionally and personally the past year.
-Hosts review the ePortfolios and meet with interns to provide feedback on areas of success and improvement, including within the ePortfolio itself.
+While ITAP staff provide a review form in the fall, hosts should have associates update their online resumes (e.g., LinkedIn profile, etc.) including reflection on how they have grown professionally and personally the past year.
+Hosts may review the resumes and meet with interns to provide feedback on areas of success and improvement.

 Associates and hosts are encouraged to create and sign a “Project Contract” that lays out the project expectations of both parties and the desired project outcomes according to the developed timeline.

 Hosts wishing to rehire current associates for the next academic year follow the same procedures as prospective hosts.
 They should review the call for proposals sent out each year and submit an application for the position to be posted in the Classifieds.
-The Classifieds are the resource to show everyone which positions are on-campus, but positions with rehired interns will be marked "filled."
+The Classifieds show which positions are open on-campus; positions with retained interns will be marked “filled.”
 Please contact Angie Smock with any questions about submitting a proposal, rehiring an intern, or approving time cards.
+The timeline for applications can also be viewed on the Classifieds page.

 to Apply to be a Host

 Each spring ITAP staff members send out a request for proposals for the following academic year to all faculty and staff members for internships.
-Approved internships are compiled into classified ads online, in which the ITAP students search for specific internships that match their interests and abilities.
+Approved internships are compiled into classified ads online, where the ITAP students search for specific internships that match their interests and abilities.
 Interns then apply and possibly interview for those positions.
-For more information on how you can become an on-campus internship host, contact Angie Smock (firstname.lastname@example.org) or Brandy Richmond (email@example.com).
+For more information on how you can become an on-campus internship host, contact Angie Smock (email@example.com) or Doug Fellegy (firstname.lastname@example.org).

 Hosting criteria includes: